There's always been a bit of confusion about choosing which NFC logo or NFC icon. So let's help clear things up.

 There is, however, a little confusion on how the licence for using this icon might apply when used on physical items such as packaging or products.
 We'd be happy to hear from any trademark professionals so we can post some clearer advice here.

 While the newer logo takes up more space, there's little question that it will increase awareness substantially.
+However, in perhaps a strange move, the NFC Forum didn't release an NFC letters version of their new Wayfinding Mark.

 Seritag along with most seasoned industry commentators and indeed most branding experts will agree that the industry needs to use a single logo.
 It is important in the same way that the Bluetooth logo has widespread recognition.
+We think that the new Wayfinding Mark might just be that icon.

 One thing is still very important.
 Include the letters NFC if you can and the more info you provide (scan here, place your NFC enabled phone here, image of a phone, etc) will substantially increase scan rates.